Select Page

 5. Inventory Tracking Mistakes

 Inventory tracking mistakes are most common when stock counts rely on manual processes.
 Between counting errors, messy handwriting, typos and a lack of proficiency with spreadsheet programs, a lot can go wrong.
-One study on data entry revealed that visually checking data results in 2,958% more errors than double entry.
 Meaning, the only way to significantly reduce human error in manual data entry is to have two different workers input the same data twice.
 Manual data entry is already time-consuming, and double-entry methods only increase labor costs and are still not error-free.

 Relying on spreadsheets and pen and paper to perform stock counts is always susceptible to human error.
 Further, if stock availability doesn’t update in real-time, you can count items as available when they have already been sold.
 The more infrequently stock checks happen, the more prone to error they are.